nicksorrell/frontend-nanodegree-arcade-game/README.md

 [Live version] (http://nicksorrell.com/udacity/frogger/)

+##How to run the game
+- Simply place all the files in the same location, open index.html, and you're good to go

 ##How to play

 - The goal is to reach the pool at the top of the screen while avoiding the bugs